Rauw Alejandro

 Raúl Alejandro Ocasio Ruiz (born January 10, 1993), known professionally as Rauw Alejandro, is a Puerto Rican singer and songwriter.
-Referred to as the "King of Modern Reggaeton", he belongs to "the new generation" of Puerto Rican urban musicians.
-His debut studio album, Afrodisíaco, was released in November 2020.
-His second studio album, Vice Versa, released in June 2021, featured the lead single "Todo de Ti".
-He has won two Latin Grammy Awards from twelve nominations.
+His music styles include genres such as reggaeton, Latin R&B, urbano, Latin trap, rhythmic pop, and ballads.
+His accolades include two Latin Grammy Awards, two Billboard Latin Music Awards, and an iHeartRadio Music Awards.
+Rolling Stone called him "the greatest showman in Latin music" and compared his concerts to a Broadway production.

+Born on January 10, 1993, in San Juan, Puerto Rico and was raised in Canóvanas and Carolina.
+He began his career on SoundCloud in 2014.
+In December 2017, he released his first single as lead artist, titled "Toda", with Alex Rose.
+It peaked at #29 on the Billboard Hot Latin Songs charts in November 2018.
+He has released 5 albums since, and has collaborated with a variety of other Latin artists, including Ozuna, Nicky Jam, Shakira, and Bad Bunny.

 Life and career

+1993–2013: Early life

 Raúl Alejandro Ocasio Ruiz was born on January 10, 1993, in San Juan, Puerto Rico and was raised in Canóvanas and Carolina.
-His father, guitarist Raúl Ocasio, and his mother, backing vocalist María Nelly Ruiz, introduced him to some of his musical influences like Elvis Presley, Michael Jackson, and Chris Brown.
+His father, guitarist Raúl Ocasio, his brother, Pedro Ocasio Ruiz and his mother, backing vocalist María Nelly Ruiz, introduced him to some of his musical influences like Elvis Presley, Michael Jackson, and Rihanna.
+Raul's father was born and raised in Brooklyn, New York City, and later moved to Puerto Rico.
+Additionally, Rauw has mentioned a personal connection to his Italian heritage, as his great-grandfather was from Palermo, Sicily.
 For many years, Alejandro and his father lived in the mainland United States, mainly Miami and New York City, where he got inspiration from the R&B and dancehall genres.
 Alejandro and fellow Puerto Rican rapper Anuel AA are childhood friends; they both went to the same school and had classes together.
 As a child, Alejandro competed in school talent shows because he has a passion for dancing.
 After graduating high school, he enrolled at University of Puerto Rico.
-From the age of six until he was twenty, he played soccer, but later quit because he "could not perform as he expected to" and suffered an injury at age 20.
-He moved to Orlando, Florida to attempt to get scouted to play in the Premier Development League (PDL), but eventually was unsuccessful.
+From the age of six until he was twenty, he played soccer, but later quit because he "could not perform as he expected to" after suffering an injury.
+He moved to Orlando, Florida, intending to be scouted to play in the Premier Development League (PDL), but ultimately was unsuccessful.